 He is currently the Friends’s lead for projects encouraging children to appreciate and value the Downs.
 He previously led cultural projects about the songs and folklore of the Downs.
 Andrew helped coordinate activities celebrating our Centenary year.

-Andrew is a qualified accountant and applies his experience to help the Society get the best from its resources.
+Andrew is a qualified accountant and applies his experience to help the Friends get the best from its resources.

 Paul Wilkinson